 Now, after all of that hiking or zip lining, you’ll probably want to relax, and there’s no better place to do that than Nordik Spa-Nature.

-Also located within Gatineau Park, this is the largest outdoor nature spa of its kind in North America.
-Here, you can enjoy Nordik’s relaxing Thermal Baths and Saunas experience, which invites you to move through several cold and temperate baths, nine different saunas and an infinity pool that overlooks Ottawa’s beautiful skyline.
+Located just outside Gatineau Park, this is the largest outdoor nature spa of its kind in North America.
+Enjoy Nordik’s relaxing thermal baths and saunas experience, which invites you to move through several cold and temperate baths, different saunas and an infinity pool that overlooks Ottawa’s beautiful skyline.

 DAY 2 – See the Sights & Shop